Part V

 Here the survival move is to track danger by flooding the system with signal; “Porous Skin” is the energetic shorthand for that exposed boundary.

-The Victimhood Vortex can flare here.
-It’s not the fact of being harmed; it’s an agency-denying Power-Under loop where the Victim role becomes leverage.
+The Energetic Dynamic: There is no container for raw intensity.
+Emotions are not felt; they simply take over.
+The Victimhood Vortex can flare here as an agency-denying Power-Under loop where the Victim role becomes leverage rather than a move toward repair.
 This is different from true shutdown/freeze, which needs safety and time.
 Use the distinction for discernment, not dismissal.

 The Distortion: The Lover becomes the Consumer.
 The Child becomes the Despot.
 Idealization flips instantly to devaluation because the nervous system cannot hold the tension of nuance.